nhsengland/virtual-wards-draft-standards/5_Assurance.md

 It is important to ensure that solutions comply with information governance regulations and best practices.
 For guidance on protecting data and handling information securely, please see the [NHS Website](https://digital.nhs.uk/data-and-information/looking-after-information/data-security-and-information-governance).

 Organisations must ensure that they have the relavant Data Sharing Agreements and Data Sharing Impact Assessments (DPIAs) in place, in-line with local policy, before systems go live.
+Appropriate audit records must be in place for data processing and transfer.

 ## 5.3 Security